Killthebug/Bika-Lims-Wiki/Bika-LIMS-3.1.9.md

 - Contact any of the [Certified Professional Bika Service Providers](http://www.bikalims.org/support-and-service-provision) with specific questions or to learn more about making the most of Bika LIMS.

 ***

+### F.A.Q
+- Portlets error:

+They are supposed to be solved in LIMS 3.1.8.2.
+So If you have this error trace, probably you are using a new Plone version (4.3.6 or 4.3.7) with an old BikaLIMS version (< 3.1.8.2)

+- The upgrade step is taking several minutes to finish:

+This upgrade step will take some minutes because all Departments, Analysis Request Templates and Analysis Request Templates will be re-indexed to portal_catalog.

+- Dashboard or other functionalities aren't working as expected:

+Remember that this new feature have lots of new JavaScript functionalities, maybe a Ctrl+F5 will be needed.

 ### Tickets closed
 **Improvements**